 Autumn, 2016 – New Orleans, Louisiana: Nancy Sharon Collins, stationer extraordinaire, proudly announces custom, hand bound ledgers for journaling, writing a diary, and for composing rough drafts of personal correspondence.

-Currently we are taking custom orders and working with larger dimensions.
+Currently, we are taking custom orders and working with larger dimensions.

-The book’s size, number of pages, one-of-a-kind, custom, hand marbled end papers, and graphic elements can all be ordered to your taste and liking.
+The book’s size, number of pages, one-of-a-kind, custom, hand-marbled end papers, and graphic elements can all be ordered to your taste and liking.
 Additionally, yours can have your name engraved on the cover’s label and a brief narrative, or accolade, engraved on the colophon inside.
 (An example of Mrs. Collins’s engraved colophon can be seen in the small thumbnail at right.)

-Inquiries very welcome.
+Inquiries are always welcome.